jundalisay/sp/content/en/research/diogenes/lives/chapter-34.md

 But when he went to the olympic games he was considered a worthy object of general attention; so that there was no mention made of any one else in comparison of Empedocles.

-X. Afterwards, when Agrigentum was settled, the descendants of his enemies opposed his return; on which account he retired to Peloponnesus, where he died.
-And Timon has not let even Empedocles escape, but satirises him in this style, saying:
+<sup>10</sup> Afterwards, when Agrigentum was settled, the descendants of his enemies opposed his return; on which account he retired to Peloponnesus, where he died.

+Timon has not let even Empedocles escape, but satirises him in this style, saying:

 Empedocles, the honeyed speaker
 Of soft forensic speeches; he did take